 - checks on convictions for criminal offenses involving dishonesty and fraud are allowed for positions of trust

-Employment agreements: Fixed-Term vs Indefinite Contracts
+Employment agreements: Fixed-Term vs. Indefinite Contracts

-Cyprus does not legally require a written employment contract, however, the law mandates all employers to state the terms of employment in writing, no later than one month after their start date.
+Cyprus does not legally require a written employment contract.
+However, the law mandates all employers to state the terms of employment in writing no later than one month after their start date.

 Backdated agreements have not been allowed in Cyprus since the fall of 2021.

 At Acumen, we recommend providing formal written employment contracts in the local language.
-For Cyprus these contracts can be in Greek or Turkish.
+For Cyprus, these contracts can be in Greek or Turkish.
 Offer letters and contracts should use Euro, the local currency since 2008, and include details such as compensation, working hours, benefits, and entitlement.

-Employment protection in relation to business transfers
+Employment protection during business transfers